 Introduction and Recap

-If you've been following Series 11 and Series 12, you'll know that we've been going slowly through the very dramatic events of the last week of Jesus' life.
+If you have been following Series 11 and Series 12, you will know that we have been going slowly through the very dramatic events of the last week of Jesus' life.
 Every day during that week, something very dramatic happened.
 On the Sunday, the first day of the week, Jesus entered Jerusalem in triumph with huge crowds.
 On Monday, he entered the Temple compound.
-He went to the market trading area and turned the tables over of all the market traders that had been put there by the priests and by the Sanhedrin, the Jewish ruling council.
+He went to the market trading area and turned over the tables of all the market traders that had been put there by the priests and by the Sanhedrin, the Jewish ruling council.
 That was a very confrontational gesture.
 On Tuesday, he went back into the Temple compound again.
 There was much time spent debating and arguing and cross-questioning between Jesus and the religious leaders.
 During that evening, he spoke to his disciples privately about how judgement was going to come on Israel.
 He also explained to them about his future return to the earth, which we call the Second Coming.
-These are very dramatic days.
-Sunday, Monday, Tuesday.

 On Wednesday, Jesus was having a meal in the nearby village of Bethany, just a few kilometres out of the city, where he appeared to be staying every night.
 During this meal, Mary, one of the disciples of Jesus based in Bethany - one of his friends - anointed him with oil.
 During that famous incident, Jesus' disciple - Judas Iscariot - left the party in Bethany and went back into the city of Jerusalem and betrayed Jesus to the authorities by offering to work with them to organise his arrest.
-They offered him money, and he said he'd come back to them when he could give them a time and a place where they could come and arrest Jesus out of the public eye, away from the crowds.
+They offered him money, and he said he had come back to them when he could give them a time and a place where they could come and arrest Jesus out of the public eye, away from the crowds.
 We have to bear in mind at this time that the city was full of thousands of pilgrims, because one of the main religious feasts was taking place - the Feast of Passover.
-As we've stated before on many occasions during the previous episodes, the authorities were totally hostile to Jesus.
+As we have stated before on many occasions during the previous episodes, the authorities were totally hostile to Jesus.
 The religious authorities have decided they needed to get rid of him because he was a false messiah, misleading the people and undermining the Jewish religion as they understood it.
-There was a head-on confrontation between Jesus and his claims, and the position taken by the religious leadership, represented primarily by their ruling council, 70 men, who met under the chairmanship of the High Priest, and who had the right to organise and legislate over the conduct of the Jewish religion.
+There was a head-on confrontation between Jesus and his claims, and the position taken by the religious leadership, represented primarily by their ruling council - 70 men, who met under the chairmanship of the High Priest, and who had the right to organise and legislate over the conduct of the Jewish religion.
 That conflict was coming to a head.
 On Wednesday, a decisive moment happened when Judas Iscariot decided that he was going to work with the authorities and he betrayed Jesus at that point.
-No-one else knew what he'd done amongst Jesus' followers.
+No-one else amongst Jesus' followers knew what he had done.

 We are now, in this episode, very late in the night on Thursday evening.
-During the Thursday evening, as we saw in the second half of Series 12, Jesus had been spending time with his disciples in the Upper Room in Jerusalem - a room that was prepared specially in a friend's house for him and his 12 disciples to share the Passover meal - the traditional Jewish Passover meal - which took place on the evening and was being celebrated all over the city, and indeed all over the country, but particularly in the city.
-Jesus was the head of this family, so to speak, of friends, and they were gathered together.
-We've looked at them in some detail and all the things that happened: the meal; Jesus' sacrificial act of washing his disciples' feet; the way Jesus instituted the Lord's Supper, Communion or Eucharist, through the Last Supper; and we've looked at Jesus' teaching about servant leadership.
+During the Thursday evening.
+As we saw in the second half of Series 12, Jesus had been spending time with his disciples in the Upper Room in Jerusalem - a room that was prepared specially in a friend's house for him and his 12 disciples to share the Passover meal - the traditional Jewish Passover meal - which took place on the evening and was being celebrated all over the city, and indeed all over the country, but particularly in the city.
+Jesus was the head of this family so to speak, of friends, and they were gathered together.
+We have looked at them in some detail and all the things that happened: the meal; Jesus' sacrificial act of washing his disciples' feet; the way Jesus instituted the Lord's Supper, Communion or Eucharist, through the Last Supper; and we looked at Jesus' teaching about servant leadership.

-Then, in the Last Supper, we also see from John's material, how Jesus spent a lot of time teaching, reassuring his disciples, explaining things that were going to happen, talking to them, particularly about how the Holy Spirit was going to come and live in them, and replace Jesus' presence by the divine presence of the Holy Spirit living within them, and empowering them.
-That all ended, according to John's account, which runs in John 14, 15 and 16 - three chapters, in John 17, when there is a prayer recorded which we studied in the last episode of Series 12.
+Then, in the Last Supper, we also see from John's material, how Jesus spent a lot of time teaching, reassuring his disciples, explaining things that were going to happen, talking to them particularly about how the Holy Spirit was going to come and live in them, and replace Jesus' presence by the divine presence of the Holy Spirit living within them, and empowering them.
+That all ended, according to John's account in John 17, when there is a prayer recorded which we studied in the last episode of Series 12.
 Just before leaving the Last Supper and the Upper Room, Jesus prayed for himself, for his disciples and for all future believers.